 In the Foundation Stage we follow the EYFS curriculum which encourages children to be active learners.
 Children are encouraged to play and explore, learning the skills that will give a strong foundation for their future education.

 We teach synthetic phonics, using Letters and Sounds.
-We begin phase 1 activities in Nursery and continue with Phases 1-6 throughout Key Stage 1 and Lower Key Stage 2.
+We begin phase 1 and 2 activities in the Foundation Stage and continue with Phases 1-6 throughout Key Stage 1 and Lower Key Stage 2.
 ‘Floppy’s Phonics’ is introduced in Reception.
 Small ‘catch up’ groups are used to support children who need extra help in developing their phonics skills.

 The curriculum in Key Stage 2 builds on this earlier learning.
-As children become confident readers and writers they are taught Grammar, Spelling and Punctuation more formally..
+As children become confident readers and writers they are taught Grammar, Spelling and Punctuation more formally.
 Other areas of the curriculum are taught following the same principles as in KS1.
 The range of opportunities for children in Key Stage 2 widens even further; they will have the opportunity to learn to swim and to play in a samba band; they can join the choir or take on responsibilities in school.
-We hope that all our children will take part in the huge range of activities we offer that may form the basis for future hobbies or even careers – skiing, sailing, archery, mountain-biking, photography and journalism to name but a few.

 The principle is that all letters start at the line and are joined to the other letters in a word, encouraging a fluent and confident flow of writing:

 We are currently updating our Long Term Curriculum plans so some topics may change during the course of the school year however, the overall learning learning expectations will remain the same.

 If you require further information, please speak to your child’s teacher or contact the Deputy Head, Philippa Tomlinson, via the school office on 01274579576.

 Curriculum long terms plans for each year group can be found on the Year Group page under the Classes tab.